 Auto Reading - Select ON to have the system automatically read each message to you.
 Select OFF to manually select the Voice button when you want a message read to you.
 Phone-Data Connection - Select this option to begin the process required to connect to Acura.
 This is used to access the most recent diagnostic information when a problem occurs.

 AT&T (Cingular) Other:

-The Bluetooth phone currently linked with the HandsFreeLink Phone-data set up complete.
+The Bluetooth ph the HandsFreeLin Phone-data set u in a second s

 Easy Setup Custom Setup

-Delete 1
+Delete Ŷ